deckhouse/deckhouse/candi/cloud-providers/aws/docs/ENVIRONMENT.md

 ## JSON Policy

-First you need to prepare a JSON with the configuration of the necessary privileges:
+First, prepare a JSON file with the configuration of the necessary privileges:

 ```json
 {